katyakoulak/sl-unity-tasks/README.md

 To create a task according to the desired specification, two assets need to be generated: a Unity prefab for each segment and the metadata .json file.
 The easiest way to create these assets is to start with an already existing task and modify it to match the desired parameters.
+Use ctrl/cmd D to duplicate existing segment prefabs and .json files.

 #### Segment Prefabs